 \subsubsection{Modulation}

-Modulation is the change of key (tonic, or tonal center) in a music.
-It is characterized by observance of start and end keys, and transition artifacts.
-Keys are always conceived as related by fifths and their relative and counter-relatives.
-Ways to perform modulation:
+Modulation is the change of key (tonic, or tonal center) in music, being characterized by start and end keys, and transition artifacts.
+Keys are always (thought of as) related by fifths and their relatives and counter-relatives.
+Some ways to perform modulation include:

 \begin{itemize} \item Transposing the discourse to a new key, without any preparation.
-It is a common Baroque procedure although incident at other periods as well.
-Sometimes it is called phrasal modulation or unprepared modulation. \item Careful use of an individual dominant, and perhaps also the individual subdominant, to confirm change in key and harmonic field. \item Use of chromatic alterations to reach a chord in the new key starting from a chord in the previous key.
-Called chromatic modulation. \item Featuring an unique note, possibly repeated or suspended with no accompaniment, common to start and end keys, constitute a peculiar way to introduce the new harmonic field. \item Changing the function, without changing the notes, of a chord to contemplate a new key.
-This procedure is called enharmony. \item Maintaining the tonal center and changing the key quality from major to minor (or vice-verse) comprehends a parallel modulation.
-Keys with same tonic and different quality is known as homonyms. \end{itemize}
+It is a common Baroque procedure although incident in other periods as well.
+Sometimes it is called phrasal modulation or unprepared modulation. \item Careful use of an individual dominant, and perhaps also the individual subdominant, to confirm change in key and harmonic field. \item Use of chromatic alterations to reach a chord in the new key by starting from a chord in the previous key.
+Called chromatic modulation. \item Featuring a unique note, possibly repeated or suspended with no accompaniment, common to start and end keys, it constitutes a peculiar way to introduce the new harmonic field. \item Changing the function, without changing the notes, of a chord.
+This procedure is called enharmony. \item Maintaining the tonal center and changing the key quality from major to minor (or vice-versa) is a `parallel modulation'.
+Keys with same tonic but different (major/minor) qualities are known as homonyms. \end{itemize}

-The dominant has great importance and is a natural pivot into modulations, which leads to the circle of fifths~\cite{Harmonia,Salzer,Koellheuteur,Harmony}.
-Other inventive ways to modulate are possible, to point but one common example, the minor thirds tetrad ($E_i^{tm}$ in equations~\ref{escSim}) can be susteined to bridge to other tonalities, with the ease of its both tritones.
-The music piece \emph{Acorde cedo} explores these chord relations.
-Its code is online as part of \massa\ toolbox~\cite{MASSA}.
+The dominant has great importance and is a natural pivot in modulations, a fact that leads to the circle of fifths~\cite{Harmonia,Salzer,Koellheuteur,Harmony}.
+Other inventive ways to modulate are possible, to point but one common example, the minor thirds tetrad ($E_i^{tm}$ in Equations~\ref{escSim}) can be sustained to bridge between tonalities, with the facility that both its tritones can be resolved in a number of ways.
+The music piece \emph{Acorde cedo} explores these chord relations~\cite{MASSA}.